phoe/protest/doc/protocol.md

   `&KEY` arguments used in `LAMBDA-LIST` along with their respective types.

 This element expands into `DEFGENERIC` with the exception that already existing generic functions are not redefined.
-(TODO reconsider this) The type information from `LAMBDA-LIST`, `RETURN-TYPE` and `KEYWORD-TYPES` will be passed to a `DECLAIM FTYPE` call if the protocol is defined with `:DECLAIM-TYPES-P` being true.
+The type information from `LAMBDA-LIST`, `RETURN-TYPE` and `KEYWORD-TYPES` will be passed to a `DECLAIM FTYPE` call if the protocol is defined with `:DECLAIM-TYPES-P` being true.

 If a documentation string is provided, it is attached to the resulting `DEFGENERIC` form.